-In the event of fire on board the craft’s crew should contact the fire and rescue service immediately and then alert the Harbour Master’s staff by reporting the fire to Cardiff LPS on 0845 6018870.
+In the event of fire on board the craft’s crew should contact the fire and rescue service immediately (call 999) and then alert the Harbour Master’s staff by reporting the fire to Cardiff LPS on 02920 835023.
 A full report of the fire must be submitted to the Harbour Master on conclusion of the response.

 Evacuation Points /Assembly Areas.

-An assembly area may be established in Britannia Park to the west of the lightship or in the car park to the east of Junction Dock.
+An assembly area may be established near the Waterguard Public house or in the car park to the east of Junction Dock.